Wilbur’s Frequently Asked Questions

 Do you have horseback riding?

 Yes.
-These scenic trails are located off of Mt.
+These scenic trails are located at 300 Mt.
 Vernon Church Rd. east of our main entrance gate.
 There will be a 5.75 clockwise or counterclockwise mile loop.
 BYOH.
 Bring Your Own Horse.
 As stated above, this trail may be hiked or jogged as well.

 Do you sell food inside the park or should we plan for a picnic lunch?

 We do not sell food for people.
-However, we have a drink machine on the deck of the Visitors Center and seasonal King of Pops inside the main office.
+However, we have a drink machine on the deck of the Visitors Center and seasonal King of Pops and Hardy's roasted peanuts inside the main office.
 Please bring a meal and enjoy a picnic on our tables.

 Can we bring our own food to feed the animals, fish, ducks etc.?